 Uinta Mountains

-If you head towards the Uinta Mountains from Salt Lake City, you have to drive right through the Wasatch Mountains to get to them.
+If you head east towards the Uinta Mountains from Salt Lake City, you have to drive right through the Wasatch Mountains to get to them.

-Maybe it’s because you’re already at high altitude when you first see them in the distance.
-But at first glance, they don’t look imposing at all.
+Maybe it’s because you’re already at high altitude when you first see them in the distance but at first glance, they don’t look imposing at all.

-Certainly nothing like the towering Rocky Mountains rising up majestically west of my old stomping grounds of Calgary, Alberta.
+They certainly look nothing like the towering Rocky Mountains rising up majestically west of my old stomping grounds of Calgary, Alberta.

 But as you drive into them, you soon realize the terrain is as beautiful as any you’ll find in North America.
 And equally as wild and dangerous.